vacantplanet/boiler/docs/engine.md

 The `Engine` is the Boiler's central object and usually the only one you have to manually instatiate.
 It is used to locate and load templates from the file system.

-Throughout this document we assume the following directory structure:
+Throughout this page we assume the following directory structure:

 ```text
 path